 Now that the mobile app web service is installed, you need to configure the Azure Multi-Factor Authentication Server to work with the portal.

-- In the Azure MFA Server, click the User Portal icon.
+- In the Multi-Factor Authentication Server console, click the User Portal icon.
 If users are allowed to control their authentication methods, check Mobile App on the Settings tab, under Allow users to select method.
-Without this feature enabled, end users will be required to contact your Help Desk to complete activation for the Mobile App.
+Without this feature enabled, end users are required to contact your Help Desk to complete activation for the Mobile App.

 - Check the Allow users to activate Mobile App box.